Skip to main content

 Streaming settings make or break your experience.
 Apply these tuning steps:

 • Resolution first: Start at 720p 30 fps.
 Only raise to 1080p when latency remains stable.
-This mirrors the advice in emulator runs slowly on iOS — performance optimization guide.
+This mirrors the advice in speed up a slow Android emulator on iOS.

 • Bitrate balancing: Increase bitrate gradually until you see stutter, then back down slightly.